rahmatulloh19/examForSecondMonthReact/README.md

 1. **Clone the Repository**: Clone this repository to your local machine.
 2. **Install Dependencies**: Navigate to the project directory and run `npm install` to install dependencies.
-3. **Start the Development Server**: Run `npm start` to start the development server and access Badiiyat in your web browser.
+3. **Start the Development Server**: Run `npm run dev` to start the development server and access Badiiyat in your web browser.

 ## Usage 🚀